 There is no standard practice when it comes to charging for gynecomastia revision.
 Some plastic surgeons charge for revisions, some don’t.
 Most doctors’ policies probably fall somewhere in-between.

-For our New York gynecomastia patients we provide a written policy to read and sign prior to male breast reduction.
+For our patients, we provide a written policy to read and sign prior to male breast reduction.
 In it, we state that we will provide free surgical services for a revision procedure within a year of surgery, provided:

 • Both surgeon and patient agree that fine tuning of results is indicated, and

 • The patient agrees to pay modest charges for anesthesia and the OR.